Getting Started with IBM z/TPF Debugger

 2. Set breakpoints by clicking in the gutter

-3. Press F5 to start debugging
+3. Press F5 to start the current debugger registration profile

 Basic Debugging Workflow